Tronix286/MuzCell/software/README.md

 * MUZ_TEST - Diagnostics and test MuzCell;
 * DOSMID - Modified version of DOSMID MIDI player to support MuzCell output;
 * AGATPLAY - Player for original Agat's music files *.MUS
+* SOFTMPU - Experimental version of SoftMPU.
+It can be used to launch games that have a choice of "General MIDI/ MPU401" sound device.

 ## MUZ_TEST